Editors note: Unfortunately this video is no longer available. However, the entire transcript from the video is below.

 He explains why it’s essential to get a balance of various antioxidants to optimize health, including B vitamins, vitamin C, glutathione, and vitamin D. And Dr. Levy gives hints for creating that balance economically with the most critical supplements.

-Transcript of Interview Dr. Thomas E. Levy
+Transcript of Interview with Dr. Thomas E. Levy:

-Interviewed by Tom Audette
+Interviewed by: Tom Audette

 Tom Audette: And in some places you read today, certain people at least are beginning to have some concern that you can get too many antioxidants.
 Do you believe that’s possible?